 Hearing Officer: Thank you, all, for your participation.
 At this time, the hearing has concluded.
 The Board will move to closed deliberations.
 Every effort will be made for you to be notified of the outcome as soon as reasonably possible.
 Thank you and take care.

 Appendix F

-The following College policy and procedures will be applied to all Title IX cases that fall under the Final Rule as outlined below.
+The following University policy and procedures will be applied to all Title IX cases.